 This is a big one for couples who are trying to make their day as smooth as possible.
 They are aware that you probably don’t do the actual work of setting up the event yourself but need to know who will.
 If you have connections or if you have a team of people that will help with the physical set up after the planning is complete, be sure to offer that to people.
 If this is an extra service, tell them that here.
 If you just don’t offer it and they’ll have to find someone to do the setup and tear down for them elsewhere, again, let them know.

 There’s nothing wrong with not having setup and teardown assistance for the average wedding planner, but you should help your couples find it to make their experience easier.

 Wedding planning is a busy career.
 You’re constantly going, making calls, checking dates, having meetings, and trying to find the exact perfect fit for your spouses-to-be.
 It’s a lot to handle and anyone who’s seen a rom-com knows that wedding planners are notorious for having 200 things to do before the big day.
 Fortunately, you can take a few of those things off your list when you partner with the virtual receptionists at Smith.ai.

-While you’re planning the big event, we can field calls, live chats, and even Facebook messages, along with helping your clients with scheduling, intake, and so much more.
+While you’re planning the big event, we can field calls and live chats, along with helping your clients with scheduling, intake, and so much more.
 Depending on how you do it, we can even assist with payment collection for your deposits and event planning fees, and the list goes on.
 Plus, we’ll even help you build a strategy to manage it all.